diambra/docs/content/handsOnReinforcementLearning/stableBaselines3/_index.en.md

 In addition to what seen in previous examples, this one demonstrates how to:

-- Leverage DIAMBRA Arena native Stable Baselines 3 interface
-- Activate environment wrappers
 - Run training using parallel environments
 - Print out the policy network architecture

-In this example, the PPO algorithm is used, with the same `CnnPolicy` seen before.
-This policy network works even if in this example an environment wrapper is used to stack multiple game frames, as they are piled along the channel dimension.
-In this example the policy architecture is also printed to the console output, allowing to visualize how inputs are processed and "translated" to actions probabilities.
+In this example, the PPO algorithm is used, with the same `MultiInputPolicy` seen before.
+The policy architecture is also printed to the console output, allowing to visualize how inputs are processed and "translated" to actions probabilities.

 This example also runs multiple environments, automatically detecting the number of instances created by DIAMBRA CLI when running the script.